Studio Museum in Harlem: History

 The idea that became the Studio Museum was developed by a diverse group of founders in the belief that the African-American community should include a museum as part of its everyday experience, and to reflect their interests.
 Mahler B. Ryder was a founding secretary.
 It opened in 1968 in a rented loft, the Studio Museum in Harlem moved to its present location in 1982, where it focuses on exhibiting works by both emerging and established artists of African descent.

-The museum celebrated the opening in September 1968 of its first exhibition, Electronic Reflections II, featuring works by Tom Lloyd, an artist who worked primarily in abstraction to create technology-driven light works.
+The museum celebrated the opening in September 1968 of its first exhibition, Electronic Refractions II, featuring works by Tom Lloyd, an artist who worked primarily in abstraction to create technology-driven light works.

 From 1970 to 1978, Gylbert Coker, the first chief curator of the museum set up the registration system for the SMH art collection which was later housed in The State Office Building.
 She arranged for the saving and cleaning of the Works Progress Administration Federal Art Project murals in Harlem Hospital that were done by Charles Alston.
 She curated several major exhibitions, among them, Bob Thompson (which revitalized the recognition of Thompson's art work), Hale Woodruff: 50 years of His Art, and Contemporary African American Photographers.

 Originally, the museum focused on workshops and exhibition programs that were designed to give artists a space to practice their craft, create works and show them.
 This idea led the trustees of the museum to start an Artist-in-Residence program.
 The proposal for the studio component of the museum was then written by the African-American painter William T. Williams, who believed it was important to have black artists working in the Harlem community, and also exhibiting their work in that community.
 Williams and sculptor Melvin Edwards physically cleaned up and prepared the former industrial loft space at the museum's original location at 2033 Fifth Avenue (at 125th Street) for conversion into artists studios.
 The first artist to work in the top floor studio space was printmaker and sculptor Valerie Maynard.

 The museum also maintains an education department; in the 1970s, artists Janet Henry and Carrie Mae Weems worked in the Education Department.